Mount Coot-tha Lookout: The kiosk

-The Lookout
+The lookout

 Looking at the view has been the most popular and continuing form of recreation on Mount Coot-tha, and in 1882 the Duke of Clarence and Prince George (later King George V) commemorated their visit to Mount Coot-tha by planting two Moreton Bay Fig trees on the summit.
 By 1902 the viewing spot had been formalised by the erection of a stone pillar topped with a metal plate engraved with directional lines pointing to distant landmarks and views.
 There were also protective railings and a pay-as-you-look telescope.

 A small viewing gazebo with an ogee shaped roof, stone base, open balustrades, pergola entrance, and housing a telescope was constructed c.1918.
 In 1927 the Duke and Duchess of York were photographed visiting Mount Coot-tha standing at the direction finder.

 A 1950 design by City Architect Frank Gibson Costello shows a raised viewing platform with a concrete canopy on a stone base, with a large radiating lookout platform above a stone retaining wall.
 The stand of trees at the summit were cleared for the construction of the lookout platform.
 The 1950 scheme showed a drinking fountain in place of the current direction finder, and a direction finder located on the raised viewing platform.
+It was featured on the Bluey episode "The Sign".